 Schedule times for employees to step away from work and interact with each other through virtual coffee breaks and happy hours.
 These are easy to arrange through tools like LEAD.bot and can lead to better employee engagement.

 Virtual coffee breaks are perhaps more important than happy hours.
-When LEAD.bot connects employees for virtual coffee via Slack and Teams, it pairs workers based on various factors from common interests to skill sharing.
+When LEAD.bot connects employees for virtual coffee via Slack and Teams, it pairs workers based on various factors from common interests to skill sharing (which admins can set up for the Slack matching channel or matching team in MS Teams).
 Data shows that the one-on-one interaction is more intimate than anything remote workers get during a happy hour, it is something that most remote workers lack in their home offices.